MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_productAdBestPractices.md

 Here are a few more things to consider as you create your campaign, and more importantly after it starts running:

 - **Use campaign priority:** Set the campaign priority to **High** in order to have a specific Shopping campaigns serve ahead of your other campaigns.
 Setting a particular campaign's campaign priority to High will cause it to Display ads more often than other campaigns with a priority set to Low or Medium.
 Similarly, a Shopping campaign with a campaign priority of Medium will take precedence over other campaigns with the default Low priority.
-If there are multiple campaigns with different priorities targeting the same product, the campaign priority still holds true—High takes precedence over Medium, which takes precedence over Low.
+If there are multiple campaigns with different priorities targeting the same product, the campaign priority still holds trueâ€”High takes precedence over Medium, which takes precedence over Low.
 However, if the product gets filtered out by any business rules, like location targeting, minimum bids, etc., the campaign priority is applied to the non-filtered product.
-For example, let’s say you have a High and Medium campaign targeting the same product, and this product is selected to serve.
+For example, letâ€™s say you have a High and Medium campaign targeting the same product, and this product is selected to serve.
 But after applying location targeting, the product from the High campaign is filtered, which means the non-filtered product from the Medium campaign will serve.
 - **Monitor the difference in performance between your text ads and Product ads over time:** Text ads and Product ads have different CPCs, CTRs, and conversation rates.
 Use Microsoft Advertising reports to monitor your performance and make appropriate optimizations to your bids, product groups and budgets to achieve your business goals.
 - **Test, test, test:** Just like with text ads, testing is key to long-term success.
 Test different versions of text, alternative images, and the granularity of product targets.
 For example, you might find that product targets based on specific products or specific business goals perform better than a target that includes a wide group of products.
 - **Use customized destination URLs to track Product Target performance:** Similar to [using specific destination URLs for specific keywords](hlp_BA_PROC_ChangeLandingPage.md), you can also set specific destination URLs for specific product groups.
 You can then track visits to those individual pages to gauge the performance of your various product groups.